Graylog2/graylog2-server/graylog2-web-interface/CONTRIBUTING.md

 ### Internal packages
 We currently have a few internal packages, used for the core application and all plug-ins:
-- graylog-web-plugin contains common packages for both the core and plug-ins, webpack configuration for building plug-ins, as well as some interfaces to register and consume plugins.
+- `graylog-web-plugin` contains common packages for both the core and plug-ins, webpack configuration for building plug-ins, as well as some interfaces to register and consume plugins.
-- eslint-config-graylog contains our custom linter configuration, based on eslint-config-airbnb.
+- `eslint-config-graylog` contains our custom linter configuration, based on eslint-config-airbnb.
-- stylelint-config-graylog contains our custom stylelint configuration, based on the default stylelint config.
+- `stylelint-config-graylog` contains our custom stylelint configuration, based on the default stylelint config.

 ### Browser compatibility
-We currently do not have a pre release process to test different or old browser.
+We currently do not have a pre-release process to test different or old browser.
 Nevertheless you should test layout changes in at least all modern browsers (Chrome, Firefox, Safari).
 Bigger layout changes should also be tested in older browsers.
 Have a look at our [public browser compatibility list](https://docs.graylog.org/docs/web-interface#browser-compatibility).

 ### Plugin System
-- Graylogs plugin system allows users to extend the graylog core product without changing its source code.
+- Graylog's plugin system allows users to extend the graylog core product without changing its source code.
 There are multiple points in the application which can be extended, like the navigation.
 - In the frontend you can register anything to the plugin store with `PluginStore.register(new PluginManifest({}, { thePluginStoreKey: [thePluginData] }));` in a plugin and use it with `usePluginEntities('thePluginStoreKey');`.
 - Currently, there is no documentation about the available plugin store keys, you need to look up the usage in the code.
 - If you want to test the UI without plugins you can run `disable_plugins=true yarn start`.